zubairahm3d/Intermediate-Solidity-and-DeFi-Projects/README.md

 ## Tokenization and Wallets (1–15)

 ### 1. Create a Simple ERC20 Token (from Scratch)
-- **Description**: Implement an ERC20 token with balance tracking, transfers, and allowances.
+- **Description**: Implement an ERC20 token with balance tracking, transfers.
 - **Key Concepts**: ERC20 standard, tokenomics.

 ### 2. Implement a Token with Transfer Restrictions